sciZer0/7/v/README.md

 The blockchain for the first time in the industry creates the most valuable asset in the financial world: **the permissionless, cheapest-to-globally-transfer token with the constantly-increasing scarcity**.

-Being especially-suitable for mass adoption, the blockchain might be the 1st one to achieve the market capitalization of at least **$20 trillion** and allow at least **100,000,000 people** from around the world to make life-changing money from investing no money — plus, making **billions of people** also able to benefit from it.
+Being especially-suitable for mass adoption, the blockchain might be the 1st one to achieve the market capitalization of at least **$20 trillion**, and allow at least **100,000,000 people** from around the world to make life-changing money from investing no money — plus, making **billions of people** also able to benefit from it.

 Simultaneously, despite being highly-efficient, the blockchain strives to **annually** pay in the native token each of its qualified contributors **highly-generous automated-donations**.